roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5010/configuring-rak5010.md

 You can configure your RAK5010 WisTrio NB-IoT Tracker by sending AT Commands either through UART, through BLE or through Micro USB.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: For the full list of AT Commands available for configuring your RAK5010, kindly check [here](at-commands)
+ For the full list of AT Commands available for configuring your RAK5010, kindly check [here](at-commands)
 :::

 ## Through UART